Cyberterrorism: Concerns

 Cyberterrorism is becoming more and more prominent on social media today.
 As the Internet becomes more pervasive, individuals or groups can use the anonymity afforded by cyberspace to threaten other individuals, specific groups (with membership based, for example, on ethnicity or belief), communities and entire countries, without the inherent threat of identification, capture, injury, or death of the attacker that being physically present would bring.

 Many groups such as Anonymous, use tools such as denial-of-service attacks to attack and censor groups which oppose them, creating many concerns for freedom and respect for differences of thought.

 Many believe that cyberterrorism is an extreme threat to countries' economies, and fear an attack could potentially lead to another Great Depression.
 Several leaders agree that cyberterrorism has the highest percentage of threat over other possible attacks on U.S. territory.
 Although natural disasters are considered a top threat and have proven to be devastating to people and land, there is ultimately little that can be done to prevent such events from happening.
 Thus, the expectation is to focus more on preventative measures that will make Internet attacks impossible for execution.

-As the Internet continues to expand, and computer systems continue to be assigned increased responsibility while becoming more complex and interdependent, sabotage or terrorism via the Internet may become a more serious threat and is possibly one of the top 10 events to "end the human race."
-People have much easier access to illegal involvement within cyberspace by the ability to access a part of the internet known as the Dark Web.
-The Internet of Things promises to further merge the virtual and physical worlds, which some experts see as a powerful incentive for states to use terrorist proxies in furtherance of objectives.
+Computer systems continue to be assigned increased responsibility while becoming more complex and interdependent as the use of internet expands; sabotage or terrorism via the internet has become a threat, and could possibly "end the human race."
+It is easier to access illicit activities in the cyberspace through the Dark Web.
+The Internet of Things promises to further merge the virtual and physical worlds, which some experts see as an incentive for states to use terrorist proxies.